Rasmus Fleischer: Writing

 His second book, the double volume Boken & Biblioteket, was published in October 2011, also in Swedish.
 The first book is about books, including discussions about the political economy of publishing, the history of print on demand, the durability of e-books, the aesthetics of audiobooks and robot publishing.
 The second book discusses the library both in terms of a selective institution, a digital interface and a post-digital space.

-Besides from his books, writings by Fleischer appears in a number of anthologies as well as in magazines and newspapers, though not much of it has been translated to languages other than Swedish.
+Besides from his books, writings by Fleischer appear in a number of anthologies as well as in magazines and newspapers, though not much of it has been translated to languages other than Swedish.
+As of 2023, he is a regular contributor to Aftonbladet, Göteborgs-Posten and Flamman.